Lillie Berg: Career

 In the United States, she held the position of the foremost exponent of the Lamperti school and she studied every season with the famous artists and great teachers of Europe.
-Among these were Teresa Brambilla, Pauline Vaneri Filippi, Karlheinz Stockhausen, Hermine Küchenmeister-Rudersdorf, Mathilde Marchesi, and Enrico Delle Sedie, of Paris, William Shakespeare and Alberto Randegger.
+Among these were Teresa Brambilla, Pauline Vaneri Filippi, Julius Stockhausen, Hermine Küchenmeister-Rudersdorf, Mathilde Marchesi, and Enrico Delle Sedie, of Paris, William Shakespeare and Alberto Randegger.
 She developed a "method" that was distinctively her own, and she had an extraordinary knowledge of the art of song.
 She had the friendship of the majority of modern composers of her time, and she aimed to combine modern progressiveness and dramatic interpretation with strict adherence to purity and beauty of tone production.
 She passed the spring season of each year in London, England.

 Berg possessed a soprano voice.
 She was constantly engaged in arranging concerts and classical recitals in and out of New York.
 She also organized quartets and choruses.
 In 1880, she was in charge of the Vocal Department, Rye Seminary, particularly voice building after the Italian method.
 In 1888, returning again from Europe, Berg resumed her lessons in Voice Building and in the Art of Singing, at her residence, 17 East 31st Street, New York City.

 To Berg belongs, it was believed, the honor of being the first woman musician in the U.S. to conduct with a baton at a public performance.
 In April 1891, she conducted Smart's cantata, "King Rent's Daughter," before an audience which crowded the new Carnegie Hall, New York.
 Having been sick for a year, a testimonial benefit concert was held for Berg on February 8, 1893 at the Madison Square Theatre.
 The concert was the idea of Mrs. Edward Lauterbach and Albert Morris Bagby; seven hundred people were in attendance.
 In the following month, it was reported that Berg had been dangerously ill, but hoped she would soon be able to resume work, and open a summer school in July.
 The Musical Courier of October 1895 reported that Berg had just returned from a four months' tour in Norway, Sweden, Russia, Germany and Austria.
 In 1896, Berg was conducting a summer school for professional singers at Round Lake, New Jersey.